 Lyzz Hans isn’t your run-of-the-mill technophile.
 She has a master’s degree in adult education, and she taught GED prep in a men’s correctional facility before attending We Can Code IT (WCCI.)
 She found the job extremely rewarding but always had an interest in technology.
 Prior to WCCI, Lyzz’s exploration of tech was purely self-guided.
 When COVID hit, and Lyzz was no longer teaching in person.
 The remote nature of teaching, and business in general, caused her to seek out more formal education in tech and coding, “I’m a member of the Cleveland Women’s Networking Group on Facebook, and I put out some feelers asking if anyone there knew about software development who might give me some tips?
 Someone mentioned WCCI.”
 Lyzz shares.
-She then spoke with a representative from WCCI and learned about the Income Share Agreement (ISA) that was available to her.
+She then spoke with a representative from WCCI and learned about various funding options that were available to her.
 Financially, it sealed the deal for Lyzz.
 It put tuition “within reach for me,” she explains.

 Lyzz began the WCCI bootcamp with technical problems due to the antiquated laptop she had.
 She was worried that she would fall behind and finally bought a new computer.
 She explains, “The (WCCI) staff were so patient with me, and I found nothing but strong support from all of them.”

 When asked about her favorite part of her coding bootcamp experience Lyzz recalls, “Besides everything we learned, I would say the community.
 If it wasn’t for the support of the staff and also the students, I mean, we have an amazing community.”
 She expands on that with, “We’re still in contact now, cheering each other on, helping out where we can, and doing mini projects together.
 If it wasn’t for that kind of support, I don’t know if I would have been able to complete the program in a timely manner.”